ncatlab/nlab-content/pages/17346.md

 +-- {: .num_defn #DerivedExactCouple}
 ###### Definition

-Given an exact couple, def. \ref{ExactCouple}, then the induced _derived exact couple_ is the diagram
+Given an exact couple, def. \ref{ExactCouple}, then its _derived exact couple_ is the diagram

 $$
   \array{